plone/documentation/docs/glossary.md

 reference implementation
     A reference implementation is a program that implements all requirements from a corresponding specification.
     The reference implementation often accompanies a technical standard, and demonstrates what should be considered the "correct" behavior of any other implementation of it.

+distribution
+    A Plone distribution is a Python package that defines a distribution of Plone.
+    It is a way of defining what happens when you create a new Plone site.
+    A distribution defines dependencies and default content, including default users.
+    This is new in Plone 6.1.
 ```